-Briefing on draft recommendations for the 2019-2020 Tax Abatement Guidelines.
+1. Briefing on draft recommendations for the 2019-2020 Tax Abatement Guidelines.
 [Carlos Contreras, Assistant City Manager; Rene Dominguez, Director, Economic Development]

-Rene Dominguez stated that staff had worked with the Economic and Workforce Development Council Committee since March 2018 to develop the proposed Tax Abatement Guidelines.
+staff had worked with the Economic Workforce Rene Dominguez stated that and Council Committee since March 2018 to develop the proposed Abatement Guidelines.
 He provided an overview of discussions regarding inclusive growth and noted a commitment to embed an equitable approach into programming.
 He described the Distressed Community Index and noted that 400,000 residents of Bexar County lived in distressed areas.
 He noted that distressed conditions had a direct correlation to economic competitiveness.
 He stated that Tax Abatement Guidelines were important for defining the principles for economic development investments.
 He noted that the State required the guidelines to be reviewed every two years so they could be modified over time.
 He recommended two or three large incentive-based projects per year.

 Adrian Perez stated that Economic & Planning Systems, Inc. (EPS) conducted a study to assess national best practices, assess the impact of policies on the effectiveness of incentives, and co-develop 2019-2020 Tax Abatement Guidelines to adopt an inclusive Growth Framework.
 He noted that the complete report from EPS would be released the following week.
 He stated that EPS utilized the Distressed Communities Index indicating that highly distressed areas reflected policies to combat job loss.
 He noted that high performing areas had policies focused on more acute issues such as gentrification and displacement.
 He stated that San Antonio fell in the middle with good job growth but a relatively high poverty rate.
-He noted that economic development policies in San Antonio should continue to focus on targeted industries while providing more inroads for local residents.
-He stated that staff examined tiered incentives, win/win projects, hiring, training and education, and geography.

-Mr. Perez stated that guiding principles for developing recommendations were to connect projects, people, and place; focus on workforce training and education; and maximize current investments.
-He recommended modification of abatement geography to utilize an Inclusive Growth Area (IGA) to include zip code tabulation areas (ZCTAs) based on poverty; opportunity zones; and regional centers.
-He noted that ZCTAs were divided into Tier I at 20% poverty or more; Tier II at 30% poverty or more; and Tier II at 40% poverty or more.
-He stated that the map would be reevaluated following the 2020 Census.
-He noted that projects would be categorized as Industry Projects or Upskill Projects based on their He provided a comparison of 2017-2018 Guidelines and 2019-2020 Guidelines for focus.
-Industry Project eligibility.
+Mr. Perez provided a comparison of 2017-2018 Guidelines and 2019-2020 Guidelines for Industry Project eligibility.
 He noted that recommended requirements included \$10 million in investment or 50 new jobs and 100% of jobs at living wage, or \$12.07 hourly; and 70% at all-industry wage, or \$16.65 hourly.
 He stated that abatement lengths were based on location inside or outside the IGA and required meeting three out of the following five priorities: Targeted Industry; High Wages; Paid Internships or Continuing Education Support; inclusive hiring from the IGA; and Partnership Options.
 He noted that the abatement amount was reduced by 50% if only two priorities were met.
-He stated that partnership options included Minority, Women, Veteran-Owned Business Enterprise (SMWVBE) Small, utilization, sustainability, health and wellness, and commuter benefits.
+He stated that partnership options included Small, Minority, Women, Veteran-Owned Business Enterprise (SMWVBE) utilization, sustainability, health and wellness, and commuter benefits.

-Mr. Perez described the Upskill Partners Network (UPN) which enhanced long-term workforce development.
-He noted that staff worked with the partners to adopt a pilot information system that would connect participants with employers and delegate agencies.
+Mr. Perez noted that staff worked with the partners to adopt a pilot information system that would connect participants with employers and delegate agencies.
 He recommended implementation of two Upskill Projects annually with a focus on hiring from Tier II and Tier III populations; UPN Information System Candidates; or Work Opportunity Tax Credit (WOTC) eligible populations.